-ESP.rtcUserMemoryWrite(offset, &data, sizeof(data)) and ESP.rtcUserMemoryRead(offset, &data, sizeof(data)) allow data to be stored in and retrieved from the RTC user memory of the chip respectively.
-Total size of RTC user memory is 512 bytes, so offset + sizeof(data) shouldn't exceed 512.
-Data should be 4-byte aligned.
-The stored data can be retained between deep sleep cycles.
-However, the data might be lost after power cycling the chip.
+ESP.rtcUserMemoryWrite(offset, &data, sizeof(data)) and ESP.rtcUserMemoryRead(offset, &data, sizeof(data)) allow data to be stored in and retrieved from the RTC user memory of the chip respectively. offset is measured in blocks of 4 bytes and can range from

+0 to 127 blocks (total size of RTC memory is 512 bytes). data should be 4-byte aligned.
+The stored data can be retained between deep sleep cycles, but might be lost after power cycling the chip.
+Data stored in the first 32 blocks will be lost after performing an OTA update, because they are used by the Core internals.

-- ESP.restart() restarts the CPU. - ESP. getResetReason () returns a String containing the last reset reason in human readable format. - ESP.getFreeHeap() returns the free heap size. - ESP.getChipId() returns the ESP8266 chip ID as a 32-bit integer. - ESP.getCoreVersion() returns a String containing the core version. - ESP.getSdkVersion() returns the SDK version as a char. - ESP.getCpuFreqMHz() returns the CPU frequency in MHz as an unsigned 8-bit integer. - ESP.getSketchSize() returns the size of the current sketch as an unsigned 32-bit integer. - ESP. getFreeSketchSpace() returns the free sketch space as an unsigned 32-bit integer. - ESP.getSketchMD5() returns a lowercase String containing the MD5 of the current sketch. - ESP.getFlashChipId() returns the flash chip ID as a 32-bit integer. - ESP.getFlashChipSize() returns the flash chip size, in bytes, as seen by the SDK (may be less than actual size). - ESP.getFlashChipRealSize() returns the real chip size, in bytes, based on the flash chip ID. - ESP.getFlashChipSpeed(void) returns the flash chip frequency, in Hz. - ESP.getCycleCount() returns the cpu instruction cycle count since start as an unsigned 32-bit.
+- ESP.restart() restarts the CPU. - ESP.getResetReason() returns a String containing the last reset reason in human readable format. - ESP.getFreeHeap() returns the free heap size. - ESP. getHeapFragmentation() returns the fragmentation metric (0% is clean, more than ~50% is not harmless) - ESP.getMaxFreeBlockSize() returns the maximum allocatable ram block regarding heap fragmentation - ESP.getChipId() returns the ESP8266 chip ID as a 32-bit integer. - ESP.getCoreVersion() returns a String containing the core version. - ${\tt ESP.getSdkVersion}$ () returns the SDK version as a char. - ESP.getCpuFreqMHz() returns the CPU frequency in MHz as an unsigned 8-bit integer. - ESP.getSketchSize() returns the size of the current sketch as an unsigned 32-bit integer. - ESP.getFreeSketchSpace() returns the free sketch space as an unsigned 32-bit integer. - ESP. getSketchMD5 () returns a lowercase String containing the MD5 of the current sketch. - ESP.getFlashChipId() returns the flash chip ID as a 32-bit integer. - ESP.getFlashChipSize() returns the flash chip size, in bytes, as seen by the SDK (may be less than actual size). - ESP.getFlashChipRealSize() returns the real chip size, in bytes, based on the flash chip ID. - ESP.getFlashChipSpeed(void) returns the flash chip frequency, in Hz. - ESP.getCycleCount() returns the cpu instruction cycle count since start as an unsigned 32-bit.
 This is useful for accurate timing of very short actions like bit banging. - ESP.getVcc() may be used to measure supply voltage.
 ESP needs to reconfigure the ADC at startup in order for this feature to be available.
 Add the following line to the top of your sketch to use getVcc: